Sootpaws/tunnelvision/README.md

 You will need:

 - An installed Rust toolchain ([rustup.rs](https://rustup.rs))
-- A mural dataset to display (see the premade test dataset in `sample_data`)
+- A mural dataset to display (such as the premade test dataset in `sample_data`)

-The dataset location is currently hardcoded to `./data`.
-If using the sample dataset, `ln -s sample_data data` will create a symbolic link to point the server to the sample dataset.
-Use `cargo run` to compile and run the server.
+Tunnelvision uses the Cargo build system with no non-Rust dependencies, and can be run like any other Rust program.
+The website will be served on port 8080.

 ## Dataset Format